Ronaldo gone, De Ligt in doubt and Allegri under fire: Are 'shameless' Juventus facing a Barcelona-like fal...

 There is a very real possibility that things will get worse before they get better for the Bianconeri; that Juve are facing a Barcelona-like rebuild after years of gross mismanagement.

 Allegri's return was meant to at least restore stability, on the field at least.
-After the Sarri and Andrea Pirlo experiments, Allegri was a known quantity and a proven winner.
+After the hastily abandoned attempts to go in a more progressive direction under Sarri and Andrea Pirlo – which, again, illustrates Juve's muddled thinking in recent years – Allegri was a known quantity and a proven winner.

 However, the mounting fear is that football has moved on in the two years that the Tuscan was out of the game.